 Gather data regularly and leverage it to steer your organization in the right direction, but make sure you don’t get bogged down in unnecessary data points that don’t provide meaningful information for your unique enterprise.
 There are plenty of tools available on the market to help you keep tabs on changes as they occur and give you real-time updates on how your services are performing.

 DevOps: Solutions for You

 If DevOps sounds like a good fit for your organization’s needs but you want to make sure you get it right the first time, BMC is the IT solution partner you need.
-Read more about how automation and DevOps systems can help increase the rate at which you deploy products with BMC’s free eBook: Flip the Switch to Continuous Delivery.
+Read more about how automation and DevOps systems can help increase the rate at which you deploy products with BMC’s free eBook: Automate Cloud and DevOps Initiatives.
 BMC expert consultants are available to work with you to bring their knowledge and expertise to your organization.
 BMC provides custom-tailored Implementation Services for your organization to tackle the unique challenges you face.
 When partnering with BMC, you get:

 - Faster service delivery: Agile releases that keep up with rapid demand

 - Visibility across data: Ensure compliance and data accuracy

 - Experienced DevOps professionals: Equip you with the tools you need for success

 - Conversion or upgrade: Seamless modernization or total replacement